cl3225/CHAZ.github.io/README.md

 ### Data preparation for BAM and Autoregressive Intensity Model:
 EXPECTED OUTCOME:
 Output of genesis seeding is used for BAM.
 The genesis seeding takes the TCGI*.mat files given that one can calculate via methods described in the papers above.
+For BAM and the Autoregressive Intensity Model, the wind covariance input and predictors are used, contained in the `input` directory.

 ### Get mean and standard deviations of the predictors:
 This is not part of CHAZ.py.